lidofinance/lido-frontend-template/MIGRATION.md

 }
 ```

-and we would use like so,
+and we would use it like so,

 ```js
 // component/Transaction